 His last wish was to be buried in Pasargadae in order to turn into Persian soil once again.
 He apologizes to people for not being able to use the soil of his tomb for some time.
 Cyrus the great, the founder of the greatest form of united nations to date rests in peace in Pasargadae shedding light on the future of the world civilization.

-Pasargadae - The Palace of Peace and the Tomb of Cyrus the Great of Persia Art - Pasargadae Tomb of Cyrus the Great
+Pasargadae - The Palace of Peace and the Tomb of Cyrus the Great of Persia

-Pasargadae - Tomb of Cyrus the Great on the occasion of the 2500th anniversary Persepolis Ruins - Tomb of Cyrus the Great
+Pasargadae - Tomb of Cyrus the Great on the occasion of the 2500th anniversary

 Charter of Freedom: by Cyrus The Great who ruled Persia from 559 B.C.E. to 529 B.C.E: